Forcepoint

-Forcepoint, is an American multinational corporation software company headquartered in Austin, Texas, that develops computer security software and data protection, cloud access security broker, firewall and cross-domain solutions.
+Forcepoint is an American multinational corporation software company headquartered in Austin, Texas, that develops computer security software and data protection, cloud access security broker, firewall and cross-domain solutions.

 Forcepoint was founded in 1994 as an information technology reseller called NetPartners.
 It was renamed Websense in 1999 and became a public company in 2000 at the peak of the dot-com bubble.
 Vista Equity Partners acquired Websense in 2013 for $906 million.
 Raytheon acquired an 80% interest in Websense in April 2015 for $1.9 billion and acquired the remaining 20% interest in 2019.
 In 2015, Websense acquired network security vendor Stonesoft from Intel and in 2016, the company was renamed Forcepoint.
-Francisco Partners acquired the company from Raytheon in January 2021.
+Francisco Partners acquired the company from Raytheon successor RTX Corporation in January 2021.

 Corporate history

 NetPartners

 The company was founded in 1994 as NetPartners in Sorrento Valley, San Diego by Phil Trubey.
 The company began as a reseller of network security products, and then developed software for controlling Internet use by employees.

 In 1998, NetPartners raised $6 million in venture capital funding and had $6 million in annual revenue.
 Later that year, investors pushed Trubey out of the CEO position and appointed John Carrington as his replacement.